OpenJSCAD

 union(obj, another)

-All the composition operations take either an array of shapes or can take multiple shapes as arguments.
-You can't mix and match.
+All composition operations take either an array of shapes or multiple shapes as arguments.
+You cannot mix these two methods.

 8. Basic Shapes: Sphere